 Legal framework

-The Constitution guarantees freedom of the press and stipulates that it must be free from economic and political interests, but the reality is otherwise.
-However, a press law does exist and journalists have a recognised status in the country.
-Guinea-Bissau does not have a law guaranteeing citizens’ access to information.
+Although the constitution guarantees freedom of the press and stipulates that it must be independent of economic and political interests, this isn’t the case in practice.
+However, there is a press law and the status of journalists is recognized in the country.
+But there is no law that guarantees the public’s access to information.

 Economic context

-The advertising market is weak, and newspaper sales are minimal.
-Some journalists will not cover events unless the organiser pays them.
+The advertising market is weak, and newspaper sales are low.
+Some journalists will only cover events if the organiser pays them.
 On some radio stations, many programmes are broadcast only upon payment of a fee.
-State-owned media, thought to be in better financial shape, are also hit by economic problems.
-Many journalists, who earn an average of 50 euros a month, find themselves forced to affiliate with a political party in order to survive.
+Although supposedly in better financial shape, the state-owned media also have economic problems.
+Many journalists, who earn an average of 50 euros a month, find themselves forced to join a political party to survive.
+The heads of most community and privately owned radio stations, which are all in financial straits, were threatened with imprisonment if they did not pay their licence fee, which is the equivalent of 380 euros.

 Sociocultural context

-The media are often forced into self-censorship, especially on topics considered sensitive, such as drug trafficking.
-Embezzlement and corruption, which also touches journalists, are among the issues that get little to no coverage.
+The media are often forced to censor themselves in some way, especially on topics deemed sensitive, such as drug trafficking.
+Embezzlement and corruption, which also affect journalists, are among the issues that get little to no coverage.

 Safety